Christianq010/Classic-Arcade-Game-Frogger_master/README.md

 ##**For detailed instructions on how to get started**
 1. Play the game here - https://christianq010.github.io/Classic-Arcade-Game-Frogger_master
 2. Use the Arrow keys (Up, Down, Left Right) to move the player respectively.
-3. Take the Player across to the water to win.
+3. Take the Player across to the water avoiding the Enemy bugs in-between.

 *Game to be expanded upon soon*